harderj/rarc/README.md

 ### Introduction

 In plain language this is
-an algorithm that takes as input a list of arc-segments (parts of a circles)
+an algorithm that takes as input a list of arc-segments
 \+ a distance,
 and makes a boundary around them at this distance.